datalad/release-action/README.md

       placed under the given category by the `add-changelog-snippet` action.
       If a pull request has multiple category labels, the first matching category listed in the config file is used.
+    - `label-color` — the color for the GitHub label, as a six-digit hexadecimal string (case insensitive) without a leading '#'; this color will be used when the label is added or updated via the "labels" command
+    - `label-description` — the description for the GitHub label; this description will be used when the label is added or updated via the "labels" command
     - `bump` — the version bump level to use when a PR with the associated label is included in a release; can be `major`, `minor`, or `patch` (default)

+- `extra-labels` — a list of mappings describing additional labels for the "labels" command to create or update; the mapping keys are:
+    - `name` *(required)*
+    - `color` — a six-digit hexadecimal string (case insensitive) without a leading '#'
+    - `description`

 An example configuration file: